 Concise Catholic Dictionary, Compiled by Robert C. Broderick, M.A., Bruce Publishing Company, Milwaukee, © 1944, p.75.

-in itself but can be made holy by sanctifying grace.
+made holy by sanctifying grace.
 It is sanctifying grace which makes a man (and his life) holy.

 Pope Francis exhibits this modernist confusion of the natural and supernatural orders where he declares that all human life is sacred.
 Here are his words: